Sign in

 Ask Fintool Equity Research AI

-Patrick Scholes's questions to Norwegian Cruise Line Holdings Ltd (NCLH) leadership
+Patrick Scholes's questions to Norwegian Cruise Line Holdings (NCLH) leadership

-Patrick Scholes's questions to Norwegian Cruise Line Holdings Ltd (NCLH) leadership • Q3 2024
+Patrick Scholes's questions to Norwegian Cruise Line Holdings (NCLH) leadership • Q3 2024

 Question

-Patrick Scholes requested an update on the development of the new pier at the company's private island, Great Stirrup Cay, asking about the construction progress, expected opening timeline, and any potential future enhancements planned for the destination.
+Patrick Scholes requested an update on the progress and timing of the new pier at Great Stirrup Cay and asked about any potential future developments for the private island.

 Answer